dnadales/presentations/why-haskell-for-fp/why-haskell-for-fp.md

 ## Mini-challenge

-Who can write without googling it a definition for `prepend` in Scala without googling it up?
+Can you write a definition for `prepend` in Scala without googling it up?
 Hint:

 ```scala
 def prepend(elem: ???): ??? = new Cons(elem, this)